abyaadrafid/Deep-Reinforcement-Learning/README.md

 ### Policy Gradient Methods

+1. Vanilla Policy Gradient
-1. Asynchronus Actor Critic
+2. Asynchronus Actor Critic
-2. Trust Region Policy Optimization
+3. Trust Region Policy Optimization
-3. GAE
+4. GAE
-4. Soft Actor Critic
+5. Soft Actor Critic

 ## Status
 For now only Deep Q learning notebook has some code explanations.
 Other notebooks are only code for the time being.
 I will keep adding texts explaning the methods used there.